Are you concerned that your cat has been exposed to poison?

 - Consult your local authorities regarding proper disposal of chemical wastes

-Wastes like antifreeze so that your cat or any neighborhood pet will not get wind of these toxic materials.
+Dispose of wastes like antifreeze so that your cat or any neighborhood pet will not get wind of these toxic materials.
 Local authorities have household hazardous waste programs that will assist you regarding toxic waste disposal.
-You can even schedule an appointment for collection in some of these localities.
+You can even schedule an appointment for collection in some localities.

 - Do not let your cat lick you or rub you

-Especially when you have just applied cosmetics mentioned in the list above.
-The part that your cat rubbed on could be licked during the grooming session and even if the toxin indirectly ingested is a small amount, it could still make our poor kitty sick.
+This is especially when you have just applied cosmetics mentioned in the list above.
+The part that your cat rubbed on could be licked during the grooming session and even if the toxin indirectly ingested is just a small amount, it could still make our poor kitty sick.

 - Use organic substances as well as pet-safe materials